MailOnline/clj-stingray/README.md

 # clj-stingray

 clj-stingray is a Clojure client for the [Riverbed Stingray Traffic Manager](http://www.riverbed.com) load-balancer application.
 The API version this client wraps is 3.2 which comes with Stingray Traffic Manager 9.8 release.
+Both REST and SOAP protocols are supported.

 At the moment clj-stingray implements a few basic APIs to access pools and enabled nodes in read-only mode.
 More support for advanced operation will come in the future.